 GLOBAL CITIZENSHIP IN AN INTERCONNECTED WORLD

-Teaching Arabic to Enhance Students’ Global Perspective
+Teaching World Languages to Enhance Students’ Global Perspective

 Per the Georgia Department of Education Foreign Language Program’s recommendation, the model chosen by Amana Academy is the Georgia Elementary School Foreign Languages (ESFL) Model Program.
 The ESFL Program was developed in 1992 after years of research on the best format for teaching children a second language, in accordance with the National Standards for Language Learning in the 21st Century, which incorporates the Performance Guidelines for K-12 Learners of the American Council on the Teaching of Foreign Language (ACTFL).

 Among Fulton County schools, Amana Academy is unique in offering world language instruction at the elementary level, and the only one of its kind among Georgia schools offering Arabic at the elementary and middle school levels.

 Amana students who complete three years of Arabic and two years of French, can leave Amana with two high school foreign language credits already on their transcript.